nhjjr/cbptools/README.md

 For more customizability on snakemake (Köster and Rahmann, 2012), visit the [snakemake documentation](https://snakemake.readthedocs.io/en/stable/).

+## Licensing
+The copyright and all other rights related to the hereby provided products are held by Forschungszentrum Jülich GmbH.
+The use of the products is only permitted for own educational, scientific or private purposes.
+The source of the products must be quoted correctly.
+It is not allowed to revise or amend the provided products or extract only parts of it without the explicit permission of Forschungszentrum Jülich GmbH.
+Likewise it is not allowed to grant sublicences to third partys.

 ## References
 Eickhoff SB, Thirion B, Varoquaux G, Bzdok D (2015): Connectivity-based parcellation: Critique and implications.
 Hum Brain Mapp 36:4771–4792.